Therapeutics Update: Notable Approvals in 2017

 AT-101 is under FDA review currently.
 What stands out to you in the data?
 How are clinicians reacting?

-Neal Walker, MD: I think it’s been a very positive response mainly because it’s one of the most common things we see as dermatologists.
+Neal Walker, DO: I think it’s been a very positive response mainly because it’s one of the most common things we see as dermatologists.
 When I used to practice, I would see about 80 patients in a day; half of them, at least, would have SK.
 They all come and ask.